-- EXPRESSCLUSTER® is a registered trademark of NEC Corporation. - Linux is a registered trademark of Linus Torvalds in the Unites States and other countries. - Microsoft, Windows, Microsoft Azure, and Azure DNS are registered trademarks of Microsoft Corporation in the United States and other countries. - Other product names and slogans written in this manual are trademarks or registered trademarks of their respective companies.
+- EXPRESSCLUSTER® is a registered trademark of NEC Corporation. - Microsoft, Windows, Microsoft Azure, and Azure DNS are registered trademarks of Microsoft Corporation in the United States and other countries. - Other product names and slogans written in this manual are trademarks or registered trademarks of their respective companies.